ruoyanwangdr/ruoyanwangdr.github.io/_posts/2019-09-20-cataloging-visualizing-circumstellar-disks.md

 Lowered g1 in phase function for more obvious visual effects.
 Tested virtual environment installation and activation within the directory after git clone.
 Started thesis document.

 ### April 2, 2020
 Discussed with Christian to plan for the next step.
 First, rebuild the database categories.
 Then, implement the polarization efficiency to H-G and reconstruct the disk shape with a power law.
-Need to start working on thesis outlines.
+Meanwhile, start working on thesis outlines.
+Step one finished.